 It’s easy to get to and cheap to explore

 Located less than 3 hours away, you’ll be pleased to know that regular trains and buses run there, and a ticket might set you back as little as 5 Euros if you plan early.
 You can also make a day trip out of it and visit beautiful castles and palaces along the way while also tasting some great wines at Hungarian and Austrian wineries.
-Fell free to get in touch with us if you want to explore Vienna on a great small-group walking tour.
+If you want to explore Vienna on a small-group tour, make sure you check out our recommended experiences in the city.

 The interior of Festetics Palace.
 This beautiful palace is also on the way to Vienna.
 Photo: Official website of Festetics Palace